alexbfree/thesis/src/chapter-6.md

 ### Oversight

-1. Data visibility + Process transparency naturally lead to a desire for individual oversight - if you see something that is 'not right', you are motivated to want to fix it.
+1. Data visibility + Process transparency naturally leads to a desire for individual oversight - if you see something that is 'not right', you are motivated to want to fix it.
 2. We need to be able to oversee data use for fairness, accuracy and the reduction of risk.
 3. The ability for individuals to meaningfully oversee the use of their data requires governance, so that they can effect the changes they desire.
 4. Individual oversight of data use brings the individual back to the centre of their data ecosystem as as an active participant.